-As an enantiomer of racemic methadone, REL-1017 has been shown to possess N-methyl-D-aspartate (NMDA) antagonist properties with virtually no opioid activity at the expected therapeutic doses.
-The activation of NMDA receptors is associated with depression, neuropathic pain, and several other CNS disorders and it is expected that REL-1017 will have a therapeutic role by blocking this activity.
+The development program of dextromethadone continues to deliver encouraging results and is positioned to advance to a Phase 2a clinical trial.
+As an enantiomer of racemic methadone, dextromethadone has been shown to possess N-methyl-D-aspartate (NMDA) antagonist properties with virtually no opioid activity at the expected therapeutic doses.
+Activation of NMDA receptors is associated with depression, neuropathic pain, and several other CNS disorders, and clinical research to date indicates that dextromethadone could have a therapeutic role by blocking this activity.